Free-by-cyclic groups, automorphisms and actions on nearly canonical trees: Linear growth

 \begin{prop} Suppose $H$ is virtually free and $\{H_i\}$ is a finite collection of virtually infinite cyclic subgroups.
 Then $\MC(H,\{H_i\})$ is finitely generated. \end{prop}

 First we use a result which allows us to understand the outer automorphisms of the extension by considering the centraliser of the finite cyclic subgroup.

-\begin{prop} Let $H$ be a finitely generated virtually free group, that is not virtually cyclic, and $F$ a normal finite index subgroup (with rank at least 2) of $H$.
+\begin{prop} Let $H$ be a group, and $F$ a normal subgroup of $H$ with trivial centre.
 Let $\Ad(h)$ represent the automorphism of $F$ induced by conjugating by $h$.
 Let $\Aut_H(F)$ be the subgroup of $\Aut(F)$ that commutes with $\Ad(H)$ up to inner automorphisms.
-That, is the subgroup defined by Then $\Aut_H(F)$ extends to a finite index subgroup of $\Aut(H)$. \end{prop}
+That, is the subgroup defined by Further, let $N$ be the subgroup of $\Aut(H)$ which preserves $F$ and all its cosets (that is, it acts trivially on the quotient $H/F$).

-(This Proposition is similar in spirit to~\cite{McCoolFiniteExtensions}, which deals with centralisers in $\Aut(F)$; ours looks at the preimage of centralisers in $\Out(F)$, and deals simultaneously with the splitting and non-splitting cases.)